 “How long have you two been together?”

 We’ve been asked that question hundreds of times in the last four years.
 You see, everyone we meet assumes we are a couple.
 When we tell them we’re not “together” most people are surprised, and a bit confused.
 How did two people of the opposite sex, who aren’t in a relationship, decide to travel the world together?
-And how the hell did they manage to do so for two years?
+And how the hell did they manage to do so for four years?

 Well… let’s start at the beginning.